-Pope reverts to mask-less old ways at indoor audience
+Pope reverts to mask-less old ways amid growing criticism

 Vatican regulations now require facemasks to be worn indoors and out where distancing can’t be “always guaranteed.”
 The Vatican hasn’t responded to questions about why the pope wasn’t following either Vatican regulations or basic public health measures to prevent COVID-19.

+Just this week, the Vatican expert and columnist, the Rev. Thomas Reese, wrote a blistering, tough-love open letter to the pope offering him six reasons he should wear a mask and urging like-minded faithful to troll the pope’s @Pontifex Twitter feed to shame him into setting a better example.

+“You’re the boss; you should follow your own rules,” Reese wrote.
+“When the clergy hold themselves above the rules, we call that clericalism, a sin that you have loudly denounced.”

-Francis explained to the audience why he didn’t plunge into the crowd at the start of the audience as he usually would do.
+At the start of his audience Wednesday, Francis explained to the faithful why he didn’t plunge into the crowd as he usually would do.
 But he said his distance from them was for their own well-being, to prevent crowds from forming around him.

 “I’m sorry for this, but it’s for your own safety,” he said.
 “Rather than get close to you, shake your hands and greet you, I greet you from far away.
 But know that I’m close to you with my heart.”